ZeroInfinite/azure-mobile-services-resourcebroker/readme.md

 First, import the ResourceBroker Nuget package into your Mobile Services back-end project.
 Next, create a new controller and derive it from the ResourceBrokerBase class:

+    // Setting the authorization level to User ensures that only authenticated users can request resource tokens.
     [AuthorizeLevel(AuthorizationLevel.User)]
     public class ResourcesController : ResourcesControllerBase
     {